google/gsocguides/pages/student/20-additional_resources.md

 Additionally, these resources are quite helpful:

+**Program Discord Channel**
+We have a new Google Summer of Code Discord channel (discord.gg/google-dev-community) that is a space to talk about open source and the exciting things folks are learning, tips for others, and also ask others for suggestions if you are stuck, etc. It is not a support channel.
+For support from a Google Program Administrator, email gsoc-support@google.com.

 **Program IRC Channel**

-Several knowledgeable folks (mentors, org admins, former students, current students and Google Program Admins) hang out in #gsoc on Freenode and would be happy to give you a pointer in the right direction.
+Several knowledgeable folks (mentors, org admins, former students, current contributors) hang out in #gsoc on Freenode and would be happy to give you a pointer in the right direction.
 And many organizations have their own IRC channels that you can hang out in.

 **Blog Posts**